SimoneMariaRomeo/leadership-factory-v2/docs/features.md

 Optional slug (used for routing to standard journeys and personalized journeys; slug should become non-editable once journey is active).

-Has many LearningSessionOutline (templates).

 Has many LearningJourneyStep (ordered steps).

 LearningSessionOutline:

-Belongs to one LearningJourney (typically a standard/template journey).

-Reusable: the same outline can be referenced by multiple LearningJourneyStep records across journeys.
+Global pool; does not belong to a single journey.
+Slug is unique globally.
+Steps point to an outline to reuse it across journeys.

 LearningJourneyStep: